 2002-2006: Prof. Anne S. Tsui, Arizona State University, Peking University (Founding President)

-Management and Organization Review (MOR) is the official journal of the IACMR, jointly sponsored by Hong Kong University of Science and Technology and Peking University.
-Now MOR is published by Cambridge University Press four times a year, in March, June, September and December.
+Management and Organization Review (MOR) is the official journal of the IACMR, jointly sponsored by Fudan University and Peking University.
+Now MOR is published by Cambridge University Press four times a year, in February, May, July, October and December.
 First published in 2005, the journal is already ISI-listed with an international reach in 2008, and a readership that spans over 3,000 research institutions.
 It is dedicated to advancing global knowledge on management and organizations and aims to publish innovative research in three domains:

 Based on the 2020 SSCI Impact Factor report, we are proud to announce: